plodoki/minio-server-setup/README.md

 - Certificates are valid for 365 days
 - Include localhost, local IP, and hostname
 - Support additional domains/IPs during generation

+### Docker Group and Privileges

+- Members of the `docker` group can control the Docker daemon, which is effectively root-equivalent.
+On single-user/admin-only hosts this is standard practice.
+On multi-user systems, consider using sudo or rootless Docker instead of granting group membership to all users.

 ## 🖥️ Client Configuration for Self-Signed Certificates